Organic Geochemistry Facility

 Small Research Facility (SRF)

-Our Organic Geochemistry Facility is operated as a Small Research Facility (SRF).
+This facility is operated as a Small Research Facility (SRF).

 A Small Research Facility (SRF) is a facility or service provided by the School and used for research and teaching.
 They are also available for use by the wider community such as external academic or commercial use.
 Our SRF's are available for hire or on a consultancy basis.
 These charges are recognised by grant funders and can therefore form part of a grant submission.